-The Student Activities Office reserves the right to remove postings after one month to free up space for newer materials and/or refresh the look of bulletin boards.
+The Campus Activities Office reserves the right to remove postings after one month to free up space for newer materials and/or refresh the look of bulletin boards.

 Posting in Other Areas

 - Sandwich boards are available for outdoor use only, being mindful not to obstruct sidewalk traffic.
-Contact the Student Activities Office for details.
+Contact the Campus Activities Office for details.

 - For posting in the residence halls, you must obtain approval from the Residential Life Office.

 - General bulletin boards are available for posting in academic buildings.
 Posting on department bulletin boards and faculty offices is not allowed.

 - Posting flyers, leaflets, or other advertising materials on the windshields of vehicles in college parking lots is not permitted.